1. Home

 My electric bill is $290/mo

-What Is A Home Energy Monitor?
+What’s a Home Energy Monitor?

-How Does A Home Energy Monitor Work?
+How Does a Home Energy Monitor Work?

 Home energy monitors come in two varieties — whole-home and individual appliance — and each uses different technology to provide energy usage information to the homeowner.